intel/neural-compressor/examples/tensorflow/style_transfer/README.md

 2. User specifies fp32 *model*, calibration dataset *q_dataloader* and a custom *eval_func* which encapsulates the evaluation dataset and metric by itself.

 For style_transfer, we applied the latter one because we don't have metric for style transfer model.The first one is to implement the q_dataloader and implement a fake *eval_func*.
-As ilit have implement a style_transfer dataset, so only eval_func should be prepared after load the graph
+As lpot have implement a style_transfer dataset, so only eval_func should be prepared after load the graph

 ### Evaluation Part Adaption
 As style transfer don't have a metric to measure the accuracy, we only implement a fake eval_func